Kibrael/data_lunch/readme.md

     - Python 2 works well in most instances, but with large data it is useful to have better supported iteration function (amont other tools).
 The development of Python as a language is shifting to Python 3 so it will be the more supported tool in the future.
     - Upgrade pip at this point.
 Pip needs regular upgrading to maintain links to the most current packages
     - ` pip install --upgrade pip `
-    - alternatively, depending on your python 3 install, you may need to specify your pip upgrade such as ` pip3 install --upgrade pip `
+    - alternatively, depending on your python 3 install, you may need to specify your pip upgrade such as:
+    -  ` pip3 install --upgrade pip `

 3. Install PostgreSQL using brew.
 See [this site](https://www.moncefbelyamani.com/how-to-install-postgresql-on-a-mac-with-homebrew-and-lunchy/) for more instructions.
     - `brew install postgresql`